jpskycak/intro-to-ai/modules/approaching ai/_posts/2000-01-02-the-first-wave-reasoning-as-search.markdown

 # The First Wave꞉ Reasoning as Search

 <br>
-In 1955, scientists Newell, Simon, and Shaw created a computer program to re-prove theorems in the Principia Mathematica, a landmark book on mathematical logic.
+In 1955, scientists Newell, Simon, and Shaw created a computer program to re-prove theorems in the <i>Principia Mathematica</i>, a landmark book on mathematical logic.
 The program, called the <i>Logic Theorist</i>, succeeded in proving an impressive 38 of the first 52 theorems, and even found some new and more elegant proofs.

 <br>
 Newell and Simon presented their Logic Theorist at the 1956 Dartmouth conference, widely considered the birth of AI as a scientific discipline.
 It was not long until more AI programs had been developed to accomplish other impressive tasks such as solving high school algebra and geometry problems, including word problems.